Bill Gates acknowledges an affair with an employee, which Microsoft investigated

 In a divorce filing that day, French Gates called the marriage “irretrievably broken.”

-“There was an affair almost 20 years ago which ended amicably,” Gates’ spokeswoman Bridgitt Arnold said in an emailed statement.
+“There was an affair almost 20 years ago which ended amicably,” Gates’s spokeswoman, Bridgitt Arnold, said in an emailed statement.

 French Gates’s divorce lawyer, Robert Cohen, did not immediately respond to a request for comment.